shahpoll/WTe2-Topology-Workflow/README.md

 This repository hosts a complete, reproducible computational workflow for characterizing the **Z₂ topological invariant** of monolayer 1T'-WTe₂.
 Using **Quantum ESPRESSO** (DFT) and **Wannier90** (Tight-Binding), we demonstrate the existence of the Quantum Spin Hall (QSH) state despite the semimetallic nature of the PBE ground state.

 **Key Goals:**
-1.  **Reproducibility:** A "God Mode" script that goes from raw SCF to Topological Invariant.
+1.  **Reproducibility:** A "High-Performance Workflow" script that goes from raw SCF to Topological Invariant.
 2.  **Robustness:** Validation via orbital projections, spread convergence, and DFT-Wannier band overlays.
 3.  **Topological Proof:** Verification via **Spin Hall Conductivity (SHC)** and **Ribbon Edge States**.

 ---

-## 🏆 Key Results (The "Smoking Gun")
+## 🎯 Key Results: Topological Characterization (The "Definitive Evidence")

-### 1. Quantized Spin Hall Conductivity ($Z_2 = 1$)
+### 1. Quantized Spin Hall Conductivity (Topological Invariant)
-Calculated via the Kubo formula.
-The non-zero plateau at the Fermi level confirms the topological phase.
+The calculation of the intrinsic Spin Hall Conductivity ($\sigma_{xy}^{spin}$) reveals a quantized non-zero plateau within the bulk band gap.
+This is the distinct transport signature of the Quantum Spin Hall (QSH) phase ($Z_2 = 1$).

 ![SHC Plot](figures/Fig2_SHC_Final.png)

 ### 2. Topological Edge States (Bulk-Boundary Correspondence)
-Calculated on a 30-unit-cell ribbon.
-The red crossing lines represent helical edge states traversing the bulk gap.
+To verify the bulk topology, we constructed a slab Hamiltonian for a 30-unit-cell ribbon.
+The energy spectrum explicitly shows gapless helical edge states (red) connecting the valence and conduction manifolds, confirming the non-trivial topology.
 ![Ribbon Plot](figures/Fig_Ribbon_EdgeStates.png)

 ---